novotapeter-bs/bs_cortex/ARCHITECTURE.md

 ### The Invariant Rule of Project Knowledge
 Human autobiographical memory is naturally fluid—older episodic details fade into high-level intuition. **Technical project specifications cannot behave this way.** An API contract, a database schema, or a hardware pinout cannot be summarized away without rendering the system useless.

-* **Living Canonical Specifications:** Every project is maintained as a canonical, structured document following a 5-part scientific ontology (*Summary, Aim, Materials & Methods, Ideas, Attachments*).
-* **Dual-Zone Fact Ingestion:** New project details added during conversations are appended instantaneously into an isolated staging buffer (`## NEW NOTES`).
+* **Living Canonical Specifications:** Every project is maintained as a canonical, structured document.
+New project details added during conversations are appended instantaneously into an isolated staging buffer (`## NEW NOTES`).
 The canonical body is never overwritten mid-dialogue, guaranteeing zero drift and zero token corruption by design.

 ---